microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 ## Putting it all together

-To make the best model, we can use combined (one-hot encoded categorical + numeric) data from above together with polynomial regression.
+To make the best model, we can use combined (one-hot encoded categorical + numeric) data from the above example together with Polynomial Regression.
 Here is the complete code for your convenience:

 ```python
 # set up training data